dpanov/falcon-menu/README.md

  - iPhone 8 (Safari) (VoiceOver)
  - iPad Pro 11" (Safari) (VoiceOver)

-Note: The menu does not currently work on Internet Explorer because of CSS custom properties and CSS grid The code can easily be modified to add support for IE by using SASS variables and Flexbox, instead of CSS properties and Grid.
+Note: The menu does not currently work properly in Internet Explorer because of CSS custom properties and CSS grid The code can easily be modified to add support for IE by using SASS variables and Flexbox, instead of CSS properties and Grid.

 ## Accessibility features:
  - Fully accessible by keyboard